mpgon/apollo-type-patcher/README.md

 The [apollo-link-rest](https://github.com/apollographql/apollo-link-rest) library enables a smooth, frontend-first transition into GraphQL, by allowing you to leverage this query language in a project powered by a REST API (read some of the reasons [here](https://www.apollographql.com/docs/link/links/rest.html)).
 However, since you don't have a schema for your _type definitions_ (because you don't have a GraphQL server), you have to generate the **type patcher** functions [yourself](https://www.apollographql.com/docs/link/links/rest.html#options.typePatcher).
 This is a very verbose, time consuming and error-prone process, specially if you're trying to consume endpoints with a lot of nested fields whose types you want to normalize into the cache.

-The goal of this `apollo-type-patcher` library is to generate the **type patcher** functions easily and in a safe maintanable way, with an object contaiting your type definition mappings.
+The goal of this `apollo-type-patcher` library is to generate the **type patcher** functions easily in a safe, maintainable way, with an object contaiting your type definition mappings.

 ## Installation